andr1312e/Qt-Svg-Stupid-Render/README.md

 # Qt-Svg-Stupid-Render

+Still just t C++17, porting to 11 in process!

 Very fast, but dummy SVG render to image for QT

 Using vector graphics in your project solves the problem of resolution-independent resources for your buttons and other controls.